 GenerateTechConyers

-At GenerateTech, we provide hands-on, real-world STEM-based field trips that show students new possibilities and allow them to discover their own capabilities.
+At GenerateTech, they provide hands-on, real-world, STEM-based field trips that show students new possibilities and allow them to discover their own capabilities.
 They have a great track record of working with homeschooled students, including special needs and gifted students.
 Students do field trips at GenerateTech - not take one.
 The cost of a field trip ranges from $15 to $25 per student depending on number of students and chosen activities.

 Georgia Veterans State ParkCordele